-More traditional investments that are directly affected by changes in the financial markets may also experience some uncertainty while we wait for the fluctuation between Sterling and its peers to settle once again.
+More traditional investments that are directly affected by changes in the financial markets may also experience some uncertainty while we wait for the fluctuation between Sterling and its peers to settle once again, it adds.

-So, what is the answer for investors concerned about how their investments may perform?
-Ensuring that you have a diversified portfolio is one way in which to manage risk of loss from fluctuations in the market, and from economic changes such as the interest rate rise.
+The advice from Intro Crowd is to have a diversified portfolio is one way in which to manage risk of loss from fluctuations in the market, and from economic changes such as the interest rate rise.
 When considering changes to your portfolio, it is always advisable to seek professional advice from a professional financial advisor.

 For more information about strategic land, how Intro Crowd works, or to request a brochure, please contact Intro Crowd today on +44 (0)20 7118 4040 or email to [email protected]